Cidree/OTBsegm/README.md

 - **minsize**: minimum size of a region (in pixel unit) in segmentation.
   Smaller clusters will be merged to the neighboring cluster with the closest radiometry.
 If set to 0 no pruning is done.
+The image’s resolution is 1.2 m, therefore, a value of `minsize = 10` means that the smallest segment will be $10 * 1.2^2 = 14.4 m^2$.

 In order to use the algorithms, we need to link our OTB installation using {`link2GI`}: